isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 <br>
 <img src="/images/cce_photo6a.png" style="width:100%">
-Pre-assembly programme on being a responsible online citizen, conducted by a teacher from the Student Well-being committee.
+Pre-assembly programme on being a responsible online citizen, conducted by a teacher from the Student Well-being committee.<br>

 <br>
 <img src="/images/cce_photo6b.png" style="width:100%">

 <br>
 <img src="/images/cce_photo6c.png" style="width:100%">
-Recess activities that focus on cyber wellness.
+Recess activities that focus on cyber wellness.<br>

 <br>
 <img src="/images/cce_photo6d.png" style="width:100%">
 Creator of the Cyber Singa mascot sharing with his peers on his creation and his hopes.

-##### **Conducive Classroom Award**
+##### Conducive Classroom Award

 The school wishes to inculcate care and responsibility in Oasians where they take ownership of their classroom cleanliness and create a conducive learning environment.
 To this end, a team of teachers from the Character Development would visit the classes to affirm the cleanliness of each class by stamping stars on the Conducive Classroom Award chart displayed outside every classroom.